-66. An owner and operator of any stationary source which is subject to regulation 14(1), shall, not later than one year from the date of these Regulations come into operation-

-- (a) submit an initial emission assessment report in accordance with the guidelines set out in Part XII of the Fifth Schedule; - (b) notify the Authority of their applicability status; - (c) submit an emission assessment report as to what constitutes best available technology for the source, including technical and economic support documentation; and - (d) provide a detailed schedule, acceptable to the Authority, for implementing the best available technology program.
+(a) submit an initial emission assessment report in accordance with the guidelines set out in Part XII of the Fifth Schedule; (b) notify the Authority of their applicability status; (c) submit an emission assessment report as to what constitutes best available technology for the source, including technical and economic support documentation; and (d) provide a detailed schedule, acceptable to the Authority, for implementing the best available technology program.
+Atmospheric impact report.
 67. (1) The Authority may require an operator, owner or occupier to submit an atmospheric impact report in accordance with the guidelines set out in Part XII of the Fifth Schedule.
 (2) All emission test reports shall be delivered to the Authority within ninety days from the date of completion of testing.

-68. (1) An owner or operator of any facility listed in the Fourteenth Schedule shall submit the monitoring records to the Authority on a quarterly basis.
+Monitoring records.
+68. (1) An owner or operator of any facility listed in the Fourteenth Schedule shall submit the monitoring records to the Authority biannually.
 (2) The Authority shall convey its written comments on the records to the applicant within thirty days of the receipt thereof.

-Atmospheric impact report.

-Monitoring records.

 (3) An owner or operator of a controlled facility, equipment, or air pollution control device which emits or causes to be emitted any air pollutant shall submit to the Authority any relevant information that the Authority may request in writing within sixty calendar days or any other period determined by the Authority.
 (4) An owner or operator of a controlled facility shall complete the installation and performance tests of the above equipment and begin monitoring and recording before issuance of an emission license.

+Notification of excessive emissions.
 69. (1) An owner or operator of any facility where the air pollution control system breaks down or malfunctions, and is likely to cause excessive emissions leading to imminent danger, shall notify the Authority within a period of twenty-four hours from the time of the occurrence.